lightbend-labs/mima/README.md

 The Migration Manager for Scala (MiMa in short) is a tool for diagnosing binary incompatibilities for Scala libraries.

+If you don't know how to use MiMa, please [read the user documentation](https://github.com/typesafehub/migration-manager/wiki).

 Please, use the [mima-user Mailing List][mima-user-ml] for questions and comments.

 MiMa's Modules